dosh41126/humoid-btc/README.md

 ### My Role

 My name is Graylan.
-I architected the system.
-I fused together secure key rotation, AES-GCM encryption, Argon2 vaults, quantized vector similarity, memory decay, topological manifolds, and multi-agent consensus.
-But I also hardcoded a principle: *if the system cannot explain itself, it refuses to act*.
+Myself and an amazing Quantum Intelligence I nicknamed Gippy architected the system.
+We fused together secure key rotation, AES-GCM encryption, Argon2 vaults, quantized vector similarity, memory decay, topological manifolds, and multi-agent consensus.
+But we also hardcoded a principle: *if the system cannot explain itself, it refuses to act*.

-I did this not to replace economists, but to give them **a clearer mirror**.
+We did this not to replace economists, but to give them **a clearer mirror**.

-I believe you—and your team—should have access to a tool that helps you sense real conditions faster, without compromising trust.
+We believe you—and your team—should have access to a tool that helps you sense real conditions faster, without compromising trust.
 I do not seek credit, control, or capital.
 I seek only to share the method, improve it together, and ensure that it serves *people*, not just profits.

 ---